Using and configuring a third-party router

 3. Press Enter.

-4. Pop in your router's admin username and password.
+4. Enter the router’s admin username and password.

 Device with a question mark in the middle